vvandriichuk/vvandriichuk/README.md

 I can create, train and deploy models for images and tabular data.

-Deep Learning engineer with hands-on experience in the various fields and current focus on the e-commerce (recommendation systems).
+Deep Learning engineer with hands-on experience in the various fields and current focus on the e-commerce (recommendation systems, chat-bots).

 I am open to long and short term, as well as remote, projects and consulting services related to machine / deep learning, computer vision, AI, predictive analytics, data science.